 Due to its reputation, candidates will take Part 2 after passing at least one of the other two sections, meaning that candidates are more likely to have a study strategy in place before starting.
 However, if the candidate prepares well, they often find Part 2 to be about the same difficulty as Part 1 or even Part 3.

-Part 3 has the reputation of being the “easy” section, but its still important to study and prepare for the exam questions that you are likely to see.
+Part 3 has the reputation of being the “easy” part, but its still important to study and prepare for the exam questions that you are likely to see.
 If you go into the Part 3 exam without any preparation, you are more likely to not get the result you want from your exam.

 One significant influence on pass rates is the order in which candidates take the exam.
 Many candidates start with Part 1, and because they are unfamiliar with the exam, they don’t pass on their first attempt.
 This may explain the low Part 1 pass rates.
 The popular choice to take Part 3 last also accounts for the high Part 3 pass rates.
 Part 3 contains topics requiring knowledge of topics tested in Part 1 and Part 2, so the candidates who have already passed these parts are well prepared to pass Part 3.